Washington Nationals: History

+Move to DC (2004–2005)

-With contraction no longer an option for the immediate term, MLB began looking for a new site for the Expos.
-Some of the choices included: Oklahoma City; Washington, D.C.; San Juan, Puerto Rico; Monterrey, Mexico; Portland, Oregon; Northern Virginia (such as Arlington or Dulles); Norfolk, Virginia; Las Vegas; and Charlotte, North Carolina.
+With contraction no longer an option in the immediate term, MLB began looking for a new site for the Expos.
+Some of the choices included Oklahoma City; Washington, D.C.; San Juan, Puerto Rico; Monterrey, Mexico; Portland, Oregon; Northern Virginia (such as Arlington or Dulles); Norfolk, Virginia; Las Vegas; and Charlotte, North Carolina.
 Washington, D.C., and both Virginia locations emerged as the front-runners.

-On September 29, 2004, MLB announced the Expos would move to Washington, D.C., in 2005.
-On November 15, a lawsuit by the former team owners against MLB and former majority owner Jeffrey Loria was struck down by arbitrators, bringing to an end all legal actions that would impede a move.
-The owners of the other MLB teams approved the move to Washington, D.C., in a 28–1 vote on December 3 (Baltimore Orioles owner Peter Angelos cast the sole dissenting vote).
+On September 29, 2004, MLB announced that the Expos would move to Washington, D.C., for the 2005 season, returning professional baseball to the United States's capital.
+On November 15, arbitrators struck down a lawsuit former team owners brought against MLB and former majority owner Jeffrey Loria, bringing to an end all legal actions that could have impeded a move.
+The other MLB team owners approved the move to Washington, D.C., in a 28–1 vote on December 3 (Baltimore Orioles owner Peter Angelos cast the sole dissenting vote).

-Although there was some sentiment to revive the name Senators when the Montreal Expos franchise moved to Washington in 2005, legal and political considerations factored into the choice of Nationals, a revival of the first American League franchise's official name used from 1901 to 1956.
+Although there was some sentiment to revive the name Senators when the Expos moved to Washington in 2005, legal and political considerations factored into the choice of Nationals, a revival of the first American League franchise's official name used from 1901 to 1956.
 Politicians and others in the District of Columbia objected to the name Senators because the District of Columbia does not have voting representation in Congress.
-In addition, the Rangers still owned the rights to the Senators name, although the Nationals were able to acquire the rights to the curly "W" logo from the Rangers.
-This logo closely resembles the Walgreens logo, but the drugstore chain has never sued.
+In addition, the Rangers still owned the rights to the Senators name.

-Washington, D.C., mayor Anthony A. Williams supported the name "Washington Grays", in honor of the Negro-league team the Homestead Grays (1929–1950), which had been based in Pittsburgh, but played many of their home games in Washington.
-On November 21, 2004, the team's management chose the name "Washington Nationals".
-The club's official colors of red, white, and blue were revealed the next day.
+Washington, D.C., mayor Anthony A. Williams supported the name "Washington Grays" in honor of the Negro-league team Homestead Grays (1929–1950), which had been based in Pittsburgh but played most of their home games in Washington's Griffith Stadium during much of the 1940s.
+On November 21, 2004, the team's management chose the name "Washington Nationals", revealing the club's official colors of red, white, and blue the next day.
+The team would begin their tenure in DC at RFK Stadium, while planning a move to a new, purpose built stadium which was under construction.

-As part of the move, the Nationals played their first three seasons at RFK Stadium until Nationals Park could be built.
-Nationals Park was completed in 2008, and the Nationals played their first home game there on March 30, 2008.
-The game was nationally televised on ESPN and former U.S. President George W. Bush threw out the first pitch.
-Ryan Zimmerman hit a walk-off home run to win the first game in the new stadium.